Jack-Writes-Code/Flask-Docker-Nginx-Template/README.md

 <h3>To deploy using Ubuntu</h3>
 <br>

-Serving with nginx forward the port in sites-available:
+Serving with nginx forward the port in /etc/nginx/sites-available/your_project_name:

 ```